The Value of DSSI

 SB: We provide national and localized data to measure against industry benchmarks.
 We link suppliers to providers in order to provide education on products, services, best-in-industry procedures, etc. We provide a new level of visibility into their spend across their organization, providing them actionable recommendations to deliver greater results.

 ES: Driving the cost out of healthcare is really important now, especially with inflation.
-Food is a big part of what drives expenses up in long-term care communities and if there’s no one paying attention to that.
-This spend can have a huge impact on an operator’s bottom line .
+Food is a big part of what drives expenses up in long-term care communities and if there’s no one paying attention to that, this spend can have a huge impact on an operator’s bottom line.

 Anyone in a long-term care community can have five thousand different items on their order guide for food alone.
 That’s not an exaggeration – it’s likely an understatement.
-Think about the contracts and discontinueds that are changing daily; maybe a provider has to find another item, and maybe the item that they spend the most money on – we’ll call it bacon – maybe that SKU is not available, and they have to go find another bacon product.
+Think about the contracts and discontinued products that are changing daily; maybe a provider has to find another item, and maybe the item that they spend the most money on – we’ll call it bacon – maybe that SKU is not available, and they have to go find another bacon product.
 If they choose the wrong bacon, we’re talking $100k+ that could be impacting them.
 If someone’s not keeping their finger on the pulse of what’s happening, that’s where cost can get really out of control.

 How do we help providers save thousands each year?